wso2/docs-is/en/docs/administer/changing-to-postgresql.md

 A datasource is used to establish the connection to a database.
 By default, `WSO2_IDENTITY_DB` and `WSO2_SHARED_DB` datasources are used to connect to the default  H2 database.

-Here `WSO2_SHARED_DB` is the database which stores registry and user management data.`         WSO2_IDENTITY_DB        ` is a specific database for the identity server which stores identity related data.
+- `WSO2_SHARED_DB` - The database which stores registry and user management data.
+- `WSO2_IDENTITY_DB` - The database specific for the identity server which stores identity related data

 After setting up the PostgreSQL database.
 You can point the `WSO2_IDENTITY_DB` or `WSO2_SHARED_DB` or both to that PostgreSQL database by following below instructions.

 #### Changing the default datasource